Dhivya-531260/CognizantApps/README.md

 # CognizantApps
 This is the sample work repository to learn
+Devops project